Our process for the perfect corporate video

 6. Unlimited fine-tuning of your video

-We’re different from most video production companies with our unrestricted fine-tuning process.
+We’re different from most video production companies with our unrestricted fine-tuning.

-Part of this is our sole focus on working in the corporate space, so we understand the layers of approval your video needs to pass through.
+Working in the corporate space, we understand the layers of approval your video needs to pass through.

-But the main reason?
-What matters most to us is removing any stress points and keeping you as a client long-term.
+What matters most to us is removing stress points and keeping you as a client long-term.

 7. Video versions, delivery & distribution